fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

 In the first two examples, you can see how, using the same transformation rules document, the output will vary based on the source model.
 The `inputPath` describes the el-path from where to fetch the input to the function.
 If no value is found in the given path, undefined will be the input to the transformation, and undefined returned.
 So if we have an input model without the path `petlist.cat`, like in the third example, the result of the `literalValue` transformation would be undefined, and one would receive an empty output document.

 ### Static Values
 Any `standardTransformFunction` or `standardInputTransformFunction` supports an `input` key, which can be used for passing either static values or nest transforms ([see next section](ModelTransformationAPI.html#nested-transforms)).
 Most other transforms support the same types of input - we defer to their individual documentation for more details.

 As mentioned, static values are written directly into the transformation rule document, resulting in the same input to the transform each time the model transformation is run.
-Defining static values to transformations is very straight forward:
+Defining static values to transformations is
+straightforward:

 <table><thead>
 </thead><tbody>